stsurya/Terraform/TerraformNotes/concepts.md

 - An object is a map without a defined type.
 - For example you can have a map(string) that only accepts string values and an object that is the same but can contain different types in addition to strings.

-## Terraform variable loading preference - How do terraform loads variables?

-Terraform loads variables in the following order:

-- Environment variables (`TF_VAR_` prefix).
-- Command-line flags (-var and -var-file).
-- terraform.tfvars and terraform.tfvars.json.
-- Any .auto.tfvars or .auto.tfvars.json files.
-- Variable definitions in the configuration.
-- Prompting the user for input if the variable is not set.

 ## Terraform locals

 If you are working on a large enterprise infrastructure then it is impossible to work without Terraform Locals.
 But let's see the benefits of using terraform locals in a bit more detail -